-- You are testing a single-process, managed application. - You can build and run your application. - Your solution includes a startup project. - Note: Refer to "DevPartner Studio Supported Project Types" on page 335 for a comprehensive list of supported project types for DevPartner performance analysis.
+- You are working in Visual Studio 2003 or 2005. - You are testing a single-process, managed application. - You can build and run your application. - Your solution includes a startup project. - Note: Refer to "DevPartner Studio Supported Project Types" on page 339 for a comprehensive list of supported project types for DevPartner performance analysis.